Constipation is the #1 gastrointestinal complaint in the U.S. affecting nearly 5 million people.

 - Nutrient deficiencies including magnesium and vitamin B deficiencies needed for colon nerves

 - Minor dislocations of the spine

 - Laxative overuse and abuse.
 Laxatives are the third top selling item at drug stores and roughly $725 million is spent annually on laxatives!
 Do NOT use laxatives—they deplete bile!

 Constipation is not just a symptom of a lack of fiber.
 Constipation is the result of incomplete digestion anywhere in the digestion tract.

 Natural Remedies to Cure Constipation

 Use Food as Medicine to Cure Constipation

-- Strictly limit offending foods: all grains (including whole grains), gluten, dairy, corn, soy and sugar, which are very difficult on digestion and culprits that trigger constipation and weaken the intestinal wall.
+- Strictly limit offending inflammatory foods: all grains (including whole grains), gluten, dairy, corn, soy and sugar, which are very difficult on digestion and culprits that trigger constipation and weaken the intestinal wall.
 Cutting out gluten, grains and sugar intake will slash colon cancer risk, improve digestion and bowel function, and improve your health in a wide variety of other ways as well.